intmus/inttheory19-20/_15-further-secondary-functions/a1-ex-secdomallchords.md

 ### Conclusions

-The previous example has multiple chords that are connected by root movement of a descending P5, which is the reason that it provides such obvious opportunities for secondary dominant chords.
+The previous example has multiple chords that are connected by root movement of a descending P5, which is the reason that it provides multiple opportunities for secondary dominant chords.
 In the example below, you can see the secondary chords next to their closely related diatonic counterparts.
 By placing them next to each other, you can see not only how similar the secondary dominant chords are to their diatonic counterparts, but it is also easy to see that they share a function with the chord with the chord that precedes them.
 This includes a secondary dominant chord that we had not looked at yet: V<sup>7</sup>/ii.
-You will notice that this chord is as closely related to the vi chord as the V<sup>7</sup>/V was related to the ii chord.
+You will notice that this chord is as closely related to the vi<sup>7</sup> chord as the V<sup>7</sup>/V was related to the ii<sup>7</sup> chord.

 {% capture ex4 %}X:4
 T:Possible secondary dominant functions